Business Law Concentration

 1 COHR 433 can be counted toward both the Business Law concentration and the Organizational Behaviour and Human Resources option.
 A maximum of three credits of coursework within your degree can be applied to fulfill both option and concentration requirements.

-2 Approval to take Law courses is at the discretion of the Peter A. Allard School of Law and subject to your academic readiness and available space in courses.
-Instructions for how to request registration will be posted on this page in July.
+3 Approval to take Law courses is at the discretion of the Peter A. Allard School of Law and subject to your academic readiness and available space in courses.
+See below for instructions on how to request registration.

 Will the Business Law concentration appear on my transcript?